+Title Undertaking a Sports Based Mentorship as a Mentee

+Level Two

-Title Undertaking a Sports Based Mentorship as a Mentee Level Two Credit Value 8 Guided Learning Hours (GLH) 64 OCN NI Unit Code CBD992 Unit Reference No Y/616/6103 stand the process of gaining and reviewing a sports based mento rship as a mentee to support own professional development.
-Learning Outcomes Assessment C Criteria Be able to apply to become a mentee within a sports based mentorship.
+Credit Value 8

+Guided Learning Hours (GLH) 64

+OCN NI Unit Code CBD992

+Unit Reference No Y/616/6103

+Unit purpose and aim(s): This unit will enable the learner to understand the process of gaining and reviewing a sports based mentorship as a mentee to support own professional development.

+Lea arning Outcomes Assessment Criteria 1.
+Be able to apply to become a mentee within a sports based mentorship.
 1.1.
 Define what is meant by a sports based mentorship.
 1.2.
 Describe the role of mentee and mentor within a sports based mentorship.
 1.3.
 Use effective job-searching techniques to find three suitable mentee opportunities within a sports based mentorship.
 1.4.
 Apply for a suitable mentee position within a sports based mentorship.
 1.5.
 Demonstrate effective interview skills during an interview for a mentee position within a sports based mentorship.
 2. Be able to document own professional development in sport.
 2.1.
 Use an appropriate methodology or planning tool with a mentor to assist with setting achievable personal career goals.
 2.2.
 Use an appropriate medium to record own development as a mentee during a sports based mentorship.
-Be able to reflect on own experience as a mentee within a sports based mentorship.
+3. Be able to reflect on own experience as a mentee within a sports based mentorship.
 3.1.
 Summarise the benefits of undertaking a sports based mentorship as a mentee.
 3.2.
 Assess feedback from others on own performance as a mentee during chosen sports based mentorship.
 3.3.
 Describe own experience as a mentee within a sports based mentorship including recommendations for future career development.

-Assessment Guidance: NOS: SKAA329 - Develop produ ctive working rela tionships with c olleagues and stakeholders in sport The following assessment meth criteria are fully covered. od/s may be used to ensure all lea rning outcomes and assessment Assessment Method Definition Possible Content Portfolio of evidence A collection of d containing work be assessed as meet required s OR A collection of d containing work the learner's pro through the cou undertaken to evidence to kills outcomes locuments that shows ogression Learner notes/written work Learner log/diary Peer notes Record of observation Record of discussion Practical demonstration/assignment A practical dem skill/situation se tutor or by learn learners to prac skills and knowl onstration of a elected by the ers, to enable tise and apply Record of observation Learner notes/written work Learner log
+NOS: SKAA329 - Develop productive working relationships with colleagues and stakeholders in sport

+Assessment Method Definition Possible Content Portfolio of evidence A collection of documents containing work undertaken to be assessed as evidence to meet required skills outcomes OR A collection of documents containing work that shows the learner's progression through the course Learner notes/written work Learner log/diary Peer notes Record of observation Record of discussion Practical demonstration/assignment A practical demonstration of a skill/situation selected by the tutor or by learners, to enable learners to practise and apply skills and knowledge Record of observation Learner notes/written work Learner log

-Coursework Research or projects that count towards a learner's final outcome and demonstrate the skills and/or knowledge gained throughout the course Record of observation Learner notes/written work Tutor notes/record Learner log/diary E-assessment The use of information technology to assess learners' work Electronic portfolio E-tests
+Coursework Research or projects that count towards a learner's final outcome and demonstrate the skills and/or knowledge gained throughout the course Record of observation Learner notes/written work Tutor notes/record Learner log/diary E-assessment The use of information E Electronic portfolio E-tests